RosanaPetkova/softarch/README.md

 3. Download 'model.zip' file from the repository and extract it into a folder of your choice
 4. Using the terminal, go to model\Fruits folder in the directory you just unzipped 'model.zip' file
 5. Type 'docker-compose up' in the terminal and execute the command
+6. Open 'localhost:8888' in you browser
+7. You'll see a bunch of files in there, open 'Model.ipynb' and run the code in the cells
+7. You can predict the label of images in the test_image folder by pasting their path into in filename